 Assessments for Post-Secondary Students & Adults

+An assessment will help determine if the difficulties you're experiencing are the result of an underlying condition such as a learning disability, ADHD, or a mental health condition such as depression or anxiety.
 Once an assessment is completed, a comprehensive plan is developed to help support you in moving forward.
-This plan consists of recommendations tailored specifically to you, which may include certain accommodations in school to ensure accessibility, and strategies based on your strengths and areas of need.
-In this way, an assessment can help you achieve your goals by reducing the barriers caused by your learning and mental health needs.
-Click here to learn more about the duty to accommodate students with disabilities in post-secondary institutions.
+This plan consists of recommendations tailored specifically to you based on your assessment, which may include recommended accommodations to ensure the accessibility of your academic program and/or strategies based on your strengths and areas of need.
+In this way, an assessment may help you achieve your goals by reducing the barriers caused by learning and/or mental health conditions.

-The end result of an assessment is feedback in a one-on-one session to discuss the assessment findings and a comprehensive formal diagnostic report is, which you can use to access academic accommodations in university or college, accommodations for various high stakes entrance exams (e.g., GRE, LSAT, MCAT, or GMAT), or special grants.
+The end result of an assessment is a feedback session to discuss your assessment findings and a formal comprehensive report, which you may use to access relevant academic accommodations in university or college, accommodations for high stakes entrance exams (e.g., NPPE, GRE, LSAT, MCAT, GMAT), or special grants.
+Click here to learn more about the duty to accommodate students with permanent disabilities in post-secondary institutions.

-The value of an assessment is not just limited to post-secondary students, but also to adults who are advocating for reasonable accommodations in the workplace, or to adults applying for AISH or PDD funding.
+The value of an assessment is not just limited to post-secondary students, but also to adults who are advocating for reasonable accommodations in the workplace or to adults applying for AISH or PDD funding.

 Fees for assessment:

-Psychoeducational assessment for learning and/or attention: $2300
+Psychoeducational assessment for learning and/or attention: $2400

-Comprehensive psychological assessment (psychoeducational and mental health): $3450
+Comprehensive psychological assessment (psychoeducational and mental health): $3360

-Psychovocational assessment (i.e., aptitude and career exploration) : $2760
+Psychovocational assessment (i.e., aptitude and career interest exploration) : $3120

-Developmental Assessment for AISH/PDD: $1610
+Developmental Assessment for AISH/PDD: $2400